-Usually, scholarships are awarded for a limited time period only and are partial scholarships - which means that they might not cover the complete living expenses for the whole study period in Germany!
+Usually, scholarships are awarded for a limited time period only and are partial scholarships, meaning that they might not cover the all living expenses for the entire study period in Germany!

-Hence, if you plan on earning a degree in Germany, you must make sure to have enough money (about € 800 per month) to support yourself during your complete study period as a successful application for a scholarship is never guaranteed from the very start of your studies.
-An exception might be if you have successfully applied for a scholarship from your home country (e.g. DAAD scholarship for a master's programme).
-In this case you will receive financial support from the very beginning.
+Given this, if you plan on earning a degree in Germany, you must make sure to have enough money (about € 800 per month) to support yourself throughout your entire degree programme, as a successful application for a scholarship is never guaranteed.
+Moreover, it is especially unlikely to secure a scholarship that begins in your first semester; an exception to this would be if you successfully applied for a scholarship from your home country (e.g. DAAD scholarship for a master's programme).
+In this case, you will receive financial support from the very beginning.

 - Graduation scholarships for students

 - Scholarships for students engaged in volunteer work

 - Scholarships for students